hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/fabric-smart-client.md

             <td>
                 This PR does the following: It fixes the bug reported in #568 .
 The integration tests by default have the web server disabled.
 Only the `pingpong` test uses it.
-The web server can be enabled by calling the `EnableWeb` function on the fsc topology.
+The web server can be enabled by setting `WebEnabled` to `true` on the fsc topology.
             </td>
         </tr>
     </table>